-Phillips-Van Heusen (NYSE:PVH) crossed under its 10-day moving average of $118.85 on a volume of 282K shares.
-This may provide swing traders with an opportunity for a short position, as such a crossover often suggests lower prices in the near term.
+Phillips-Van Heusen (NYSE:PVH) crossed under its 10-day moving average of $109.55 on a volume of 426K shares.
+Swing traders may find an opportunity for a short position, as such a crossover often suggests lower prices in the near term.

 Phillips-Van Heusen Corporation designs, sources, manufactures, and markets men's, women's, and children's apparel and footwear.
 The Company markets its products at a wholesale level through department store chains and directly to consumers through retail stores.